 In this article, I will explain the following looping statements in R with examples.

-Looping for statement in R is a basic statement that is used when you want to repeat a task a defined number of times or for every element in the sequence (vector, list e.t.c).
+loop in R is a fundamental construct that allows you to execute a task repeatedly for a specific number of times or for each item in a collection (like a vector or list).
 For more details and examples, refer to for loops in R.

 Following is the syntax of the for statement.
 Here, the sequence can be a vector, array, list, matrix, data.frame e.t.c.